ReinhardtR/runeprofile-plugin/README.md

 > 📝 This feature requires you to open the Collection Log entry and update the account after obtaining the item to
 > get the most accurate data.

+### Hiscores

+Your RuneProfile will also show your Hiscores ranks, and will be updated when you update your profile.

 ### Private Profile